 Nissan hasn't strayed too far from their current focus on cross-over/SUV's with the Xmotion Concept, the bodywork looks very robust and off-road ready, but what really steals the show for us are the wheels - the all-terrain tire design is stretched over the 21" alloys making them look larger than they actually are.
 The model is let down in places by the wooden interior trim with white accent on the dashboard, sharing the likeness of IKEA furniture.

 The LF-1 is Lexus' illustration of what their flagship luxury cross-over SUV would look like.
 They have not specified whether this would be an electric car, hybrid or traditional turbo petrol/diesel, but Lexus have previously stated that by 2025 each model will be available in full electric or have an electric option.
-Following the majority of modern car designs there are plenty of digital displays and LED mood lighting placed around the cabin, with digital touch screen controls for stereo volume and temperature control.
+Following the majority of modern car designs there are plenty of digital displays and LED mood lighting placed around the cabin, with digital touch screen controls for stereo volume and temperature control, much like the latest Mercedes E-Class.

 If you are looking for your next lease car, check out our latest special offers here or give us a call on 01565 880 880.